john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     print_some_numbers(fibonacci, is_even)

 Well, those approaches look pretty similar.
 But now let's say we want to print the odd numbers in the Fibonacci Sequence.
 We would have to write a whole new method `print_odd_numbers`.
-And if we wanted to print numbers divisible by 3, the same thing.
+And if we wanted to print numbers divisible by 3, again we'd need to write a whole new function.
 But with the `print_some_numbers` method, all we have to do is define one new (short) lambda predicate function.
 This keeps us having to repeat ourselves.
 As you can imagine, if `print_some_numbers` was very long, you could save yourself a lot of typing and repitition.

+    is_odd = lambda n: n % 2 == 1
+    divisible_by_three = lambda n: n % 3 == 0

+    print_some_numbers(fibonacci, is_odd)
+    print_some_numbers(fibonacci, divisible_by_three)

 This is a major principle in Python: